sebakeaaen/ml-ops-project/reports/README.md

 >
 > Answer:

 As said in the previous question, every time the model is trained or evaluated, its hyperparameters are logged, as well as its performance.
-This helps keep track of the progress, as well as the optimal hyperparameters.
+This helps keep track of the progress, and the configuration that lead to that specific performance.
+If a specific experiments needs to be reproduced, we can simply find it in the log folder, and use the hyperparameter file recorded in it.
+The default behaviour of logging also saves the model checkpoints for each experiment, which means saving the weights, biases etc. from the model during training.
+However, due to space constraints, we have elected to disable this behaviour for  now.

 ### Question 14